rackerlabs/technical-blog/_posts/2015-07-02-openstack-osad-and-nagios-against-the-world.md

          notification_period           24x7
          contact_groups                +admins,rpc-openstack-support
          use                           rpc-node
 	  }

-Please also add the following to the bottom of the resources.cfg file located in the root of the Nagios directory (`/etc/nagios3`):
+Please also add the following to the bottom of the **resources.cfg** file located in the root of the Nagios directory (**/etc/nagios3**):

 	 $USER10$=<random SNMP community string of your choice, keep it simple>

 If you are having trouble making the updates to the configs using an editor, do not stress out as the next step will make this process a bit easier.

-#####Step 9: Import Nagios configuration into NConf:
+### Step 9: Import Nagios configuration into NConf:

-Next, append the contents of the configuration files in the `/etc/nagios3/rpc-nagios-configs` directory to current Nagios configuration files (add to bottom).
+Next, append the contents of the configuration files in the **/etc/nagios3/rpc-nagios-configs** directory to current Nagios configuration files (add to bottom).
 Every host, host group, check, service, and contact group is uniquely named so that they don't conflict with current Nagios setup.
 Then we will step thru the instructions found on the [NConf website](http://www.nconf.org/dokuwiki/doku.php?id=nconf:help:how_tos:import:import_nagios).

-As the NConf tutorial suggests, first run the commands with the '-s' parameters to simulate the import process.
+As the NConf tutorial suggests, first run the commands with the `-s` parameters to simulate the import process.
 Once you're able to run with no errors, remove the '-s' parameter to do the final import.
 Connect to the monitoring server via SSH, run the following commands:

 	 $ cd /var/www/html/nconf
 	 $ bin/add_items_from_nagios.pl -c timeperiod -f /path/to/timeperiods.cfg -s
 	 $ bin/add_items_from_nagios.pl -c misccommand -f /path/to/misccommands.cfg -s
 	 $ bin/add_items_from_nagios.pl -c checkcommand -f /path/to/checkcommands.cfg -s
 	 $ bin/add_items_from_nagios.pl -c contact -f /path/to/contacts.cfg -s
 	 $ bin/add_items_from_nagios.pl -c contactgroup -f /path/to/contactgroups.cfg -s
 	 $ bin/add_items_from_nagios.pl -c host-template -f /path/to/host_templates.cfg -s
     $ bin/add_items_from_nagios.pl -c service-template -f /path/to/service_templates.cfg -s
 	 $ bin/add_items_from_nagios.pl -c hostgroup -f /path/to/hostgroups.cfg -s
 	 $ bin/add_items_from_nagios.pl -c host -f /path/to/hosts.cfg -s
 	 $ bin/add_items_from_nagios.pl -c advanced-service -f /path/to/advanced-services.cfg -s

 Now your can edit all the Nagios configs within the NConf web console.

-#####Step 10: Execute the post Nagios playbook:
+### Step 10: Execute the post Nagios playbook:

 	 $ cd playbooks
     $ ansible-playbook -i hosts post-nagios-install.yml

-#####Step 11: Generate your first Nagios config:
+### Step 11: Generate your first Nagios config:

-Once you are satisfied with all of your custom Nagios configs (trust me, you will do this a couple of times), click on the 'Generate Nagios config' link on the sidebar of the NConf web console.
+Once you are satisfied with all of your custom Nagios configs (trust me, you will do this a couple of times), click on the **Generate Nagios config** link on the sidebar of the NConf web console.
 It will note if any errors were encountered.
 From time to time, you will see warnings, but they are just that warnings, nothing urgent.

 Last and not least, from the monitoring server, execute the following command to deploy the Nagios configurations to Nagios (may need to use sudo):

 	 $ cd /var/www/html/nconf/ADD-ONS
 	 $ ./deploy_local.sh

+### Last thought

-*If you wanted to get fancy you can follow the instructions found on the [digitalcardboard blog](http://digitalcardboard.com/blog/2010/08/24/nagios-and-nconf-on-ubuntu-10-04-lucid-lynx) under the 'Configuring NConf to Deploy Nagios Configurations Automatically' section.*
+If you wanted to get fancy you can follow the instructions found on the [digitalcardboard blog](http://digitalcardboard.com/blog/2010/08/24/nagios-and-nconf-on-ubuntu-10-04-lucid-lynx) under the **Configuring NConf to Deploy Nagios Configurations Automatically** section.

 **Go check out your work in Nagios now!**